 By including this response header, you can push any number of supplemental resources to the client.
 Common examples of other types of resources that could be pushed with this method include critical stylesheets and scripts required for a page to render quickly.
 Any resource can be pushed to the client, but websites should take care to not over-do it by pushing overly large resources.
 Developers should also avoid pushing the same resources multiple times to the client and rather leverage client-side caching.

 You can easy add this header to any redirects by copying the contents of the Location response header.
 The Location header is required for redirects and must contain an absolute URL pointing to the redirected location.

 The following is a Varnish Cache configuration example, that doubles as pseudo-code to show you how you can turn a plain old redirect to a redirect that also pushes the final destination location:

 Depending on your choice of webserver and infrastructure, adding the Link response header may be enough to enable HTTP/2 server push.
-For Apache, IIS, and NGINX, the above should be enough assuming the additional header is introduced at the right time in the processing chain.
+For Apache, IIS, and Nginx, the above should be enough assuming the additional header is introduced at the right time in the processing chain.
 HTTP/2 server push can be implemented in a number of ways, and you risk not introducing preload Link header early enough in the processing chain.
-You should make sure to test and verify that your setup actually works.
+You should make sure to test and verify that your setup works.

 Here is an example using

 mod_rewrite to have the Apache HTTP Server produce the header when redirecting from /old/ to /new/:

 Lastly, I’d also like to stress the importance of testing that your implementation detects and cancels redirect loops.
 If you implement automatic redirect pushing using a method similar to the one I outlined above, It would be most unfortunate to get your server stuck pushing an infinite number of redirects to a client in an newer ending loop.